 FOR THE DESTINATION:

-33. This is where it's great if you have someone meeting you that already has car seats loaded into their car!
+33. This is where it's great if you have Baby Quip waiting for you at the car rental or passenger pickup area waiting with car seats and a stroller for you!
+You didn’t have to lug it around, and your personal ones didn’t have to get messed up, yet there’s clean safe rentals right there at your destination!
 I despise getting somewhere then having to get the carseat and base out and put it into a rental that is brand new to us!
 We just wanna get to where we're going!
 That way you can just load everyone up and get going!

 34. As soon as we get to our destination, I immediately start getting our room ready for nighttime.
 Even if it's morning or midday!
 I want to let the girls know that this new place is comfortable and that we are going to sleep here, so I start preparing the pack n play and pulling out all of their things from home.
 This also helps after you're out site seeing and being busy, you get back to a room that's all ready for bed!

-35. We put the pack n play in the closet!
-One half sticks out and the the other half sticks into it where the sound machine is.
+35. If we’re staying at a hotel, we put the pack n play in the closet!
+One half sticks out and the other half sticks into it where the sound machine is.
 This not only makes the baby feel like they're in their own room, but it adds so much darkness and calmness around them!